sbilinski/zeroweather/README.md

-# Akka HTTP and ZeroMQ
+# ZeroWeather

-The goal of this project is to create a template for efficient [request-reply](http://rfc.zeromq.org/spec:28) communication over **ZeroMQ** in an **Akka** environment.
-It's a work in progress - contributions and suggestions are more than welcome!
+The goal of this project is to provide a template for a [brokerless](http://zguide.zeromq.org/php:all#Brokerless-Reliability-Freelance-Pattern) [ZeroMQ](http://zeromq.org/) communication system, which is based on [Akka](http://akka.io/) and [Scala](http://www.scala-lang.org/) at its core.

+The **akka-zeromq** extension was [removed](https://github.com/akka/akka/issues/16636) from **Akka** in a recent release.
+Check the project [roadmap](https://www.typesafe.com/blog/akka-roadmap-update-2014) for an explanation of this decision and a summary of the known issues.
+For this reason, this project was built on [JeroMQ](https://github.com/zeromq/jeromq) (a pure Java implementation of ZeroMQ) and a [spark-kernel](https://github.com/ibm-et/spark-kernel) module, which was [rolled out](https://github.com/akka/akka/issues/16636) as an **akka-zeromq** replacement.
+This may be subject to change, since the communication module isn't available as a standalone library at the moment and some [minor changes](communication/README.md) were applied on it as well.

 ## Overview